Our Process

 For example:

-Smith, J. (2021).
+Joseph, J. (2021).
 The importance of citation styles in academic writing.
 Journal of Academic Writing, 5(2), 35-50.

 MLA Citation Style

 MLA (Modern Language Association) is a citation style commonly used in the humanities, such as literature, history, and philosophy.
 It provides guidelines for citing sources and formatting academic papers.
 The MLA citation style requires that sources are cited in two places: within the text (in-text citation) and in a works cited list at the end of the paper.

 In-text citations are brief citations within the body of the paper that refer the reader to a specific source in the works cited list.
 The works cited list is an alphabetical list of all sources cited in the paper, with full publication information.

-How to Cite In-Text in MLA Citation Style:
+How to Cite In-Text in MLA Citation Style

 When citing a direct quote, use quotation marks and include the page number(s) in parentheses immediately after the quote.
-For example: “The importance of citation styles in academic writing cannot be overstated” (Smith 25).
+For example: “The importance of citation styles in academic writing cannot be overstated” (Joseph 25).

 How to Cite Sources in the Works Cited List in MLA